n4bb12/verdaccio-github-oauth-ui/README.md

   github-oauth-ui:
     client-id: $GITHUB_OAUTH_CLIENT_ID # required
     client-secret: $GITHUB_OAUTH_CLIENT_SECRET # required
+    github-enterprise-hostname: $GITHUB_OAUTH_GITHUB_ENTERPRISE_HOSTNAME # optional, set this if you are using github enterprise

 auth:
   github-oauth-ui:
-    org: $GITHUB_OAUTH_ORG # required, people within this org will be able to auth
+    org: $GITHUB_OAUTH_ORG # required, people within this org will be able to authenticate
 ```

-The values for `client-id` and `client-secret` can either be an environment variable name or the value itself.
+The configured values can be either a value or the name of an environment variable that contains the value.

 #### GitHub Config